Edgardo Codesal: 1990 World Cup

-FIFA observers rated Codesal 8.5 for his refereeing performance at the 1990 World Cup.
-Codesal had refereed the Italy vs USA match in the first round (group A), won by Italy 1–0.
-He refereed the quarter-final between England vs Cameroon, awarding three penalties - one to Cameroon and two to England.
-England won 3–2 to move into the semi-finals.
-Codesal was credited with keeping control of a potentially difficult match over a period of 120 minutes.
+FIFA observers rated Codesal 8.5 for his refereeing performance at the 1990 World Cup in Italy.
+Codesal had refereed the Italy vs USA match in the first round (group A), won 1–0 by hosts Italy.
+He also refereed the quarter-final between England and Cameroon, awarding three penalties – one to Cameroon and two to England.
+England won 3–2 to move on to the semi-finals, although the Cameroon players, including Roger Milla, later protested England's controversial penalties, claiming that Gary Lineker had simulated fouls on both occasions, before converting his kicks, including the match-winning goal in injury time of the first half of extra-time.
+Nevertheless, Codesal was credited with keeping control of a potentially difficult match over a period of 120 minutes.

 Final

-Codesal was appointed for the World Cup Final, which featured Argentina and West Germany.
-In the 83rd minute, Codesal awarded West Germany a penalty kick for a foul by Roberto Sensini against Rudi Völler.
-Andreas Brehme converted the penalty kick to give West Germany their third World Cup title.
+Codesal was appointed for the World Cup Final, which featured Argentina and West Germany, a rematch of the previous final four years earlier.
+In the 83rd minute, Codesal awarded West Germany a controversial penalty kick for an alleged foul by Roberto Sensini against Rudi Völler.
+Andreas Brehme converted the penalty kick to score the only goal of the match, and give West Germany their third World Cup title.

 Codesal became the first referee to send off a player in a final match of a FIFA World Cup, by showing the red card to Argentines Monzón and Dezotti.
 Monzón was given a direct red after a tackle on Jürgen Klinsmann.
 Dezotti was sent off near the end for a tussle with Jürgen Kohler.
-During the final Codesal booked Diego Maradona for dissent.
+During the final, Codesal also booked Argentina captain Diego Maradona for dissent.

 Codesal retired from refereeing at the top level shortly after the 1990 World Cup.
+Codesal's officiating of the 1990 World Cup final has often been criticised in the Argentine media.
+In 2020, Codesal revealed that he had been the victim of online abuse following his criticism of Maradona's behaviour during and following the 1990 World Cup final.